Originally published on Adios Barbie and cross-posted here with their permission.

 Because that’s my experience with tattoos.
 And I can talk about that.

 In the end, this isn’t really a conversation about tattoos.

 It’s about respecting people’s bodies and boundaries and being self- and socially-aware enough to recognize the line between appropriate and uncomfortable.

 Some welcome questions and comments, some just want to be left alone.
 That goes for tattooed and non-tattooed people.

 The important take-home message here is to remember that a person’s body belongs to them and that an invitation into that personal space shouldn’t be expected.

-Melissa A. Fabello, Editor of Everyday Feminism, is a domestic violence prevention and sexuality educator, eating disorder and body image activist, and media literacy vlogger based out of Philadelphia.
+Melissa A. Fabello, Co-Managing Editor of Everyday Feminism, is a sexuality educator, eating disorder and body image activist, and media literacy vlogger based out of Philadelphia.
 She enjoys rainy days, Jurassic Park, and the occasional Taylor Swift song and can be found on YouTube and Tumblr.
 She holds a B.S. in English Education from Boston University and an M.Ed. in Human Sexuality from Widener University.
 She is currently working on her PhD.
 She can be reached on Twitter @fyeahmfabello.
 Read her articles here and book her for speaking engagements here.